peteroupc/html3dutil/doc/H3DU.Math.md

 <li>A dot product greater than 0 means less than 90 degrees apart.
 <li>A dot product less than 0 means greater than 90 degrees apart.
 <li>If both vectors are <a href="tutorial-glmath.md">unit vectors</a>, the cosine
-of the angle between them is equal to their dot product.
+of the shortest angle between them is equal to their dot product.
 However, <code>Math.acos</code> won't return a negative angle from that cosine, so the dot product can't be used to determine if one vector is "ahead of" or "behind" another